Thermal expectation estimation via single-trajectory Gibbs sampling with non-destructive measurements: Measurements via Detailed-Balance Channels

 In what follows, we detail each component of this construction and the resulting protocol, building toward the full proof of Theorem~\ref{thm:DB-channel}.
 In particular, Section~\ref{sec:DB-conditions} establishes the algebraic condition on $K_1, K_2$ for exact KMS detailed balance and gives their explicit construction.
 Section~\ref{sec:exact-channel} appends the rejection branch $K$ and verifies the detailed balance and implementation properties.
 Finally, Section~\ref{sec:single-traj-DB} reviews the single-trajectory sampling protocol in \cite{jiang2026}, sets up the autocorrelation time framework, and shows that the autocorrelation time $t_{\mathrm{aut}}$ controls the decorrelation time between consecutive samples, completing the proof of Theorem~\ref{thm:DB-channel}.
+We provide a sketch below for completeness.

+\begin{proof}[Proof sketch of Theorem~\ref{thm:DB-channel}] Item~(1) follows from Lemma \ref{lem:DBKraus} and Theorem \ref{thm:rejection}.
+For item~(2), Lemma~\ref{lem:K1K2-implementation} gives efficient block encodings of the jump branches \(K_1\) and \(K_2\), while Theorem~\ref{thm:rejection} gives the corresponding implementation of the rejection branch \(K\).
+Combining these block encodings with Theorem~\ref{thm:approx-channel-be} yields a \(\delta\)-approximate implementation of the full instrument with the stated resource bounds.
+For item~(3), consider the random variable $v$ defined in \eqref{eq:estimator}, which is an unbiased estimator for \(\Tr(\sigma_\beta A)\) and has

+Now apply Lemma~\ref{lem:sample-complexity} to the instrument \(\{\mathcal E_a\}\) after burn-in.
+This yields the running time (the number of iterations)

+The stability estimate in Section~\ref{sec:single-traj-DB} and Lemma~\ref{lem:error-accum} shows that choosing \(\delta = \cO(\eta/T)\) keeps the additional implementation error within the failure budget.
+Finally, if \(\mathcal N\) has spectrum in \([0,1]\) and spectral gap \(\lambda>0\), then Proposition~\ref{prop:spectral-gap-bound} applies because \(\mathcal N\), \(\mathcal M\), and the centered measurement map all satisfy KMS detailed balance.
+The bound on the parameter \(\theta\) established in Section~\ref{sec:single-traj-DB} gives \eqref{eq:boundtaut}. \end{proof}